elazzi/lilygotdisplay/firmware/README.md

 3.  **Upload the Firmware:**
     *   Connect your LilyGO T-Display S3 Long to your PC with a USB-C cable.
-    *   The device needs to be in "bootloader" mode to receive the new firmware.
-To do this:
-        a.
-Press and **hold** the "BOOT" button on the device.
-        b.
-While still holding it, press and release the "RST" (reset) button.
-        c.
-You can now release the "BOOT" button.
     *   In VS Code, find the PlatformIO toolbar at the bottom of the screen.
 Click the **Upload** button (it looks like a right-facing arrow `→`).
+PlatformIO will automatically put the device into bootloader mode.
     *   PlatformIO will now compile the code and upload it to your device.
 You can see the progress in the terminal window.
 If it's successful, the device will restart.

 4.  **Initial Setup on Device:**